-These dispositions have a different fee structure due to differences in disposition holder rights and requirements.
+These three types of grazing dispositions have a different fee structure due to differences in disposition holder rights and requirements.

-Under this framework, there are 2 grazing rental rate zones based on the transition of the boreal region of the province, an area that incurs higher costs on grazing dispositions.
-The North Saskatchewan River is the dividing line between the south (Zone 1) and north (Zone 2).
+Under the framework, there are two grazing rental rate zones based on the transition of the boreal region of the province, an area that incurs higher costs on grazing dispositions.
+Zone 1 (South) and Zone 2 (North) are divided by the North Saskatchewan River.

 The implementation of the new rental rate structure aligns with the cost of holding a grazing disposition and market fluctuations – so when cattle markets are down, so are rental rates.

-Although rent will fluctuate on an annual basis, there is a minimum grazing rent charge:
+Although rent is calculated on an annual basis, there is a minimum grazing rent charge: